I Love You Man

 On stage left Romain Baudry, French power pop musician from Bordeaux France, on stage right MWBW, American independent soundtrack composer from Honolulu Hawaii.

-Along with Guillaume Glain (another far-out Frenchy) on drums and Cyril “Rasta Rocket” Yéchichian on bass, Romain & The Cowboy Surfers has a mission to create, perform and promote music from the genre they auto proclaim – Far Western Pop – that is to say, go as far west with your musical inspiration as you can, and then go further!
+Along with Guillaume Glain on drums and Leo Romand on bass (two other Far out Frenchies), Romain & The Cowboy Surfers has a mission to create, perform and promote music from the genre they auto proclaim – Far Western Pop – that is to say, go as far west with your musical inspiration as you can, and then go further!

 A colorful poi bowl of music blurring the boundaries between western and surf, to disco and alt-rock: